Asteraceae (Compositae)

 Marigold, Calendula officinalis

-Marigold, Calendula officinalis, always gives us one last sun salutation before we go into winter.
-This cheerful plant bravely continues to flower until the moment that night frost arrives.
-Most…
+Marigold, Calendula officinalis, always gives us one last sun salutation before we head into winter.
+This cheerful plant continues to flower bravely until the moment night frost arrives.
+Marigold is…

 Read more